kiali/kiali/GOVERNANCE.md

 You can propose yourself to apply for the Tester role, or a Maintainer can do it for you.
-Proposals must be posted by opening a pull request modifying the testers list to add the new proposed tester, or via a in a [GitHub discussion](https://github.com/kiali/kiali/discussions/new) under the Governance category.
+Proposals must be posted by opening a pull request modifying the testers list to add the new proposed tester, or via a [GitHub discussion](https://github.com/kiali/kiali/discussions/new) under the Governance category.
 The following information must be provided: